2012 Bangladesh Premier League player auction: Unsold players

-Post-auction signings
+Post-draft signings

-Many franchises signed players after the BPL auction, as replacement of contracted players who are not available to play due to injuries and national commitments.
-Under BPL rules, the replacements have to be chosen from the pool of players who went unsold in the January auction, and cannot be paid more than the players they are replacing, though they can be paid less.
+Many franchises signed players after draft as replacements for contracted players who were not available to play due to injuries and national commitments.
+Under BPL rules, the replacements had to be chosen from the pool of players who went unsold in the January auction, and could not be paid more than the players they are replacing, though they can be paid less.